uralys/taverne/docs/react.md

   on: FETCH_ITEMS,
   perform: async (parameters, dispatch, getState) => {
     // This function will be called whenever {type:FETCH_ITEMS} is dispatched.
-    // `getState` is provided here for convenience, to access the current store state.
+    // `getState` is provided here for convenience, to access the current taverne state.

     const items = await apiCall(parameters);
     return items;